 Acorns is a good investment, though it also depends on your goals and how you use it.
 This app is a great way for beginner investors to test the waters of investing.
 After all, its round-ups can help people see the magic of compounding with small investments.

 That being said, investing your spare change with Acorns only goes so far.
-While you can invest manually with Acorns, more serious investors might prefer apps like Betterment or M1 Finance.
+While you can invest manually with Acorns, more serious investors might prefer apps like M1 Finance.

 Is Acorns Worth It?